mbestavros/workshops/command-line/windows-subsystem-linux/README.md

 First, open an administrator `Powershell` terminal:
 - Right-click your Windows button
-- Find and click on "Powershell (Admin)"
+- Find and click on "Windows PowerShell (Admin)"
-- Click "Allow" on the Administrator prompt.
+- Click "Yes" on the Administrator prompt.

 Then, copy and paste this line into the Powershell terminal, and hit Enter: